dinowernli/faucet/README.md

 Headlines:
 * CI system with tight Bazel integration
 * Supports decoupling coordination of builds from execution on a fleet of workers (using gRPC)
-* Configuration used to decide how/which tests to run lives inside the repository.
+* Configuration used to decide how/which tests to run lives inside the repository (rather than in the CI system)

 ## How to build